humanetech-community/engagement-ideas/ideas/humanetech-pyramids-framework/README.md

 ### Philosophy

-- _We Are For Everyone and Your Participating Should Be Fun and Rewarding!_
+- _We Are For Everyone and Your Participation Should Be Fun and Rewarding!_
 - _We Are a Solution Focused Team Who Engage Our Challenges With Optimism._
 - _We Are One of Many Cooperating Teams and Actively Embrace New Partnerships._

 ### Announcement

-This message contains the forum announcement:
+This message is contained the forum announcement:

 - [Become a Builder :heart: Help Improve Wellbeing, Freedom and Society](https://community.humanetech.com/t/3322)